rotki/docs/usage-guides/portfolio/balances.md

 ![Filter the accounts by tag](/images/usage-guides/portfolio/balances/filter_by_tag.webp)

-Simply add the tags you wish to filter by in the filter textbox above the tables.
+Add the `Tags` pill to the filter bar above the table and pick the tags you want.
+Each tag is drawn in the colours you gave it, so a set of tag filters is readable at a glance.
+Removing the pill clears the tag filter.

 ## Hide small balances